sdsc/sdsc-summer-institute-2018/0_preparation/1_basic_linux_skills/README.md

 -rw-rw---- 1 mthomas use300    347 Apr 22  2015 openmp-slurm-shared.sb

 ```
 In the example above, we use the star wildcard, \" \* \" to represent all the files in the directory (See the section on wildcards below).
-We can use the wildcard to change the group of some of the files.
+We can use the wildcard to **change the group** of some of the files.
 For example, to change the group of only the \*.out files:

 ```
 [mthomas@comet-ln2 OPENMP]$ groups
 use300 pet heart scicom-docs grdclus webwrt ...
-[mthomas@comet-ln2 OPENMP]$ chgrp heart *.out [mthomas@comet-ln2 OPENMP]$ /bin/ls -l
-total 460
-drwxr-xr-x 2 mthomas use300      2 Jul 17 21:53 direxample
+[mthomas@comet-ln2 OPENMP]$ chgrp heart *.out [mthomas@comet-ln2 OPENMP]$ ls -l total 460 drwxr-xr-x 2 mthomas use300      2 Jul 17 21:53 direxample
 -rw-rw-r-- 1 mthomas use300 728112 Apr 15  2015 hello_openmp